 Short emails that are to the point

 How many of us check our emails in the morning?
-Almost all of us right, it's a chore we do instead of something we enjoy like instant messaging.
+Almost all of us right, it’s a chore we do instead of something we enjoy like, instant messaging for example.
 We try out best to get it done before we even start our day properly.
-So the last thing we want to do is to go over long emails that we don't have to actually read.
+So the last thing we want to do is to go over long emails that we don’t have to actually read.

 Cut the crap and keep your emails short and to the point.
 You don’t want to ramble and clutter your message because your reader is going to click off, or skim and miss your point.